callumacrae/lynx.io/articles/pdo-basics.md

 			echo $result->post .
 PHP_EOL;
 	}

 Pretty simple, right?
 It queries the database using standard SQL, then fetches an object with the values.
-You can then do what you want with it, it's a standard class, with the values assigned to variables in the class.
+You can then do what you want with it, as it is a standard class with the values assigned to variables in the class.
+You could use `$statement->fetchArray()` to get an array instead.

 ## Inserting data using prepared statements

-Prepared statements is a great feature of PDO which secures your database against SQL injection.
+Prepared statements is a great feature of PDO which helps secure your code against SQL injection.
 It works like this:

 	<?php

 	$statement = $db->prepare('INSERT INTO posts (user_id, post) VALUES (?, ?)');
 	$statement->execute(array($user['id'], $post));

 It's not as complicated as it looks - first, you have the SQL with question marks instead of the values, then you have the code that executes it with the values in an array as an argument.
-Basically, you're giving it this:
+It's the same as doing this (almost):

 	$db->query('INSERT INTO posts (user_id, post)
 		VALUES (' . $user['id'] . ', ' . $post . ')');

-So why should you use prepared statements?
-The first code looks better, but the main reason is that using prepared statements makes your code much more secure against SQL injections.
+The advantage of using prepared statements over traditional SQL queries is that input given to prepared statements does not need to be escaped, and so practically nullifies the risk of SQL injection.
+It's also easier to maintain.

 <br />